Academany/FabAcademy-Assessment/project_development.md

 # Project Development
 Complete your final project.

+>Please see  Final Project Requirements for details.

 Track and document your progress.

 ## Learning outcomes:
 * Evaluate project plan